prestodb/presto/presto-cassandra/README.md

 # Presto Plugin for Cassandra 2.0

 This is a plugin for [Presto](http://prestodb.io/) to access a [Apache Cassandra](http://cassandra.apache.org) database.

 Please note that this plugin is still in early stage.

-A precompiled version for Presto 0.55 can be found here: [presto-cassandra-0.55.zip](https://drive.google.com/file/d/0B_erXJlLdLcCaTlDSFRnUEJzVlE/edit?usp=sharing).

 ## Deployment
 After installation of Presto, you need to deploy to plugin to every presto node.